The Therapy Services webpage is being updated as follows:

 - CO modifier: OT services furnished in whole or in part by OTAs.

-For CY 2020, CMS established a de minimis standard for such services – meaning that portions of a service furnished by the PTA/OTA independent of the physical therapist/ occupational therapist, as applicable, that do not exceed 10 percent of the total service are not subject to the payment reduction; while portions of a service furnished by the PTA/OTA independent of the therapist that exceed 10 percent of the total service must be reported with the CQ/CO modifier, alongside of the corresponding GP/GO therapy modifier.
-Portions of services provided by the PTA/OTA together with the physical therapist/occupational therapist are counted as services provided by physical and occupational therapist.
+For CY 2020, CMS established a de minimis standard for such services – meaning that portions of a service furnished by the PTA/OTA independent of the physical therapist/ occupational therapist (PT/OT), as applicable, that do not exceed 10 percent of the total service are not subject to the payment reduction; while portions of a service furnished by the PTA/OTA independent of the therapist that exceed 10 percent of the total service, or unit of service, must be reported with the CQ/CO modifier, alongside of the corresponding GP/GO therapy modifier.
+Portions of services provided by the PTA/OTA together with the PT/OT are counted as services provided by the PT or OT.

 For more information for beneficiaries about Outpatient Therapy Services, including the repeal of the therapy caps under the BBA of 2018, please view the Beneficiary Fact Sheet on Medicare Limits on Therapy Services.